SainiAnish/save-cattle-from-fire/README.md

 # save-cattle-from-fire

-Project Title
-Save Cattle from Fire using IoT

-Objective
+Objective :
 To design an IoT-based safety system that detects fire in cattle stables and automatically frees the cattle by releasing the ropes, while simultaneously triggering an alarm to alert farmers.

-Problem Statement
+Problem Statement :
 In rural and farming areas, cattle are often tied to poles inside stables.
 In case of a fire outbreak (due to electrical faults, dry fodder ignition, or other accidents), the animals cannot escape as they are tied.
 This leads to injuries or death.
 There is often no immediate human presence to rescue them.

-Proposed Solution
+Proposed Solution :
 We implement an IoT-based system using fire sensors and a servo/solenoid rope release mechanism.
 The system detects fire, alerts the farmer via buzzer and IoT notification, and automatically unties the cattle by loosening the rope.

-Components Used
+Components Used :
 Arduino/NodeMCU (ESP8266) – Microcontroller to process sensor data and control release mechanism.

 Fire/Flame Sensor – Detects flames or sudden temperature rise.